 On Campus

-Basic Dog Grooming Tips and Techniques - SCBGROOM24
+Basic Dog Grooming Tips and Techniques - SCBGROOM26

 Course Overview

-This short course is for those wanting to explore the world of dog grooming and gain some basic hands-on grooming tips.
-We will cover equipment requirements, OHS risks, hair and coat structure, animal handling skills, and basic wash and dry techniques.
+The Basic Dog Grooming Tips and Techniques course is for anyone wanting to explore the world of dog grooming and gain some basic hands-on grooming tips.
+It will cover equipment requirements, OHS risks, hair and coat structure, animal handling skills, and basic wash and dry techniques.

 Course details